IreneFP/Interactive-Lab-Hub/Lab 1/README.md

 ![Device](Device2.JPG)

 **What concerns or opportunitities are influencing the way you've designed the device to look?**
 **As you can see in the first drawing (top), I envision Tinker Bell as a flying light ball, similar to Harry Potters' Golden Snitch.
-However, Tinker Bell could also be a terrestrial device which can move in any X and Y direction.**
+However, Tinker Bell could also be a terrestrial device which can move in any X and Y direction.
+You can see the terrestrial version in the two drawings at the bottom**

 ![Golden Snitch](ball.jpg)